CONTENTS

 - Problems with transvenous pacing:

-- (1) Capturing the myocardium is often difficult.
-These patients have a myocardium problem, not a conduction system problem – so they may be refractory to pacing.
+- [1] Capturing the myocardium is often difficult.
+These patients have a myocardium problem, not a conduction system problem, so they may be refractory to pacing.

-- The popularity of this intervention is decreasing, due to concerns that lipid could increase drug transport out of the intestine (thereby worsening intoxication).
+- The popularity of this intervention is waning due to concerns that lipid could increase drug transport out of the intestine (thereby worsening intoxication).
+Lipid emulsion is reasonable for a patient in cardiac arrest or perhaps periarrest.
+Otherwise, lipid emulsion may be more likely to cause harm than benefit.

 - Lipid emulsion therapy is unlikely to work with more hydrophilic beta-blockers (nadolol, sotalol, acebutolol, atenolol).

-- Adverse reactions may include hypertriglyceridemia, pancreatitis, difficulty measuring some labs, and adherence to ECMO circuits.
+- Adverse reactions may include hypertriglyceridemia, pancreatitis, difficulty measuring some labs, ARDS, and difficulty with occluding ECMO circuits.

 hypoglycemia